exercism/c/docs/TESTS.md

 files are assumed to use underscores, so `word-count` expects `src/word_count.h` and `src/word_count.c`.
-You may decide that your impementation is sufficiently simple that it can live entirely in the header, in which case you can omit the `cpp` file.
+You may decide that your impementation is sufficiently simple that it can live entirely in the header, in which case you can omit the `c` file.

 **Create your initial implementation files before running Make.**  If you do not have files `src/bob.h` and `src/bob.c` when running